Ullar-Kask/Udacity-DRLND/p2/Report.md

 $ python main.py
 ```

-The training should be completed after 100 episodes with the final average score of +33.12.
+The training is completed after 100 episodes with the final average score of +33.12.
 (The average score of +30.13 is achieved after episode 64, but strictly speaking it's the average score of 64 episodes, so the training continues until the episode 100).

 After the training is completed files `weights_actor.pt` and `weights_critic.pt` are created automatically that contains the weights of the trained actor and critic networks respectively.